 Dawn set up Heartstart Cardiff in partnership with the British Heart Foundation in 2014.
 Heartstart is a scheme where Dawn and her trainers work on a voluntary basis providing first aid training free to local school children.
 The British Heart Foundation nominated Dawn for a Heart Hero Award to celebrate her fundraising and contribution to the BHF – she was announced as the winner of this award in 2015.

 Ajuda celebrates strong, successful women not only today, but every day.
-From an office run by women, Ajuda acknowledges the importance of gender equality.
+From an office run by women, Ajuda acknowledges the importance of strong, female figures.

 Happy International Women’s Day everybody!